 About me

 Hello!
-I’m Aaryan (Pronouns: He/Him), a computer science Ph.D. student at the School of Computer, Information, and Data Sciences at The University of Wisconsin-Madison.
-I am broadly interested in programming languages and security.
-Before coming to Madison, I did my bachelor’s at Penn State University in Computer science with honors in computer science, where I was fortunate to work with Danfeng Zhang.
+I’m Aaryan (Pronouns: He/Him), a Computer Science Ph.D. student at the School of Computer, Information, and Data Sciences in the madS&P and madPL groups at The University of Wisconsin-Madison.
+I am broadly interested in privacy and programming languages.
+I am currently doing an independent study with Prof. Ethan Cecchetti.
+Before coming to Madison, I did my bachelor’s at Penn State University in Computer science with honors in computer science, where I was advised by Prof. Danfeng Zhang.

 Research